ecemolgun/Bank-term-deposit-prediction/README.md

 ### Other Attributes:

-12 - campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact)
+11 - campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact)

-13 - pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)
+12 - pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)

-14 - previous: number of contacts performed before this campaign and for this client (numeric)
+13 - previous: number of contacts performed before this campaign and for this client (numeric)

+## Base Model

+By using the Voting Classifier method in the modeling phase; Random Forest, KNN, and LightGBM algorithms were used for calculating F1 and Accuracy scores.